ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

     continuous: 1        " whether `latexmk` should run in continuous mode
     executable: latexmk  " the name of the `latexmk` executable
   ```
-  If interested, you can scroll down to the optional section [How to use `pdflatex` and `latexmk`](#how-to-use-pdflatex-and-latexmk) for more information about both `latexmk` and `pdflatex`.
+  If interested, you can scroll down to the optional section [How to use `pdflatex` and `latexmk`](#how-to-use-pdflatex-and-latexmk) for more information about what the above `latexmk` options do.

 ### Shortcut for compilation
 You can always manually type out the commands `:VimtexCompile` or `:VimtexCompileSS` to start compilation.
 But since all that typing is inefficient, VimTeX offers  `<localleader>ll` as a default shortcut for calling `:VimtexCompile`, meaning you can type `<localleader>ll` (in normal mode) to trigger the `:VimtexCompile` command.

-Setting your own shortcut is really easy!
+If you prefer, setting your own shortcut is really easy!
 For example, to use `<localleader>c` to trigger compilation, place the following code in your `ftplugin/tex.vim` file:
 ```vim
 " Use `<localleader>c` to trigger continuous compilation...